NEA Mandates and Structures

 The CNRA and its subsidiary groups generally produce guidance documents for nuclear safety regulators and other stakeholders interested in commercial nuclear power.
 Examples include, but are not limited to, green booklets, proceedings of seminars and workshops, collections of commendable practices implemented by regulatory bodies, case studies, and summaries of operating experience.

-Based on its analysis of all operating experience with a focus on NPPs, the EGOE will develop specific recommendations on the use of operating experience to enhance safety and prevent events from recurring globally in the short to medium term; such as safety- or risk-significant event communications, best practices workshops, or improvements in managing operations.
-Other recommendations may include long term proposals for re-assessment of safety, additional research, and new or revised regulatory inspection practices.
+Based on its analysis of operating experience with a focus on NPPs, the EGOE will develop specific recommendations and organise events on the use of operating experience to enhance safety and prevent events from recurring globally in the short to medium term.
+These include recommendations on safety- or risk-significant event communications, as well as best practices workshops, or events showcasing improvements in managing operations.
+The EGOE may also develop other recommendations, such as long-term proposals for re-assessment of safety, additional research, and new or revised regulatory inspection practices.